EncoreMultimedia/Encore-Dev-Scripts/README.md

     *Requires a `.enc` config file to exist.
 See the `[env]` note above.*
 - `enc remote-init [env]`\
-    Creates a `.enc` (or `.enc-$env`) configuration file in the directory where you run the script.
-This file will be used by the `remote-pull` script.\
+    Creates a `.enc` (or `.enc-$env`) configuration file in the directory where you run the script.\
     *See the `[env]` note above.*
 - `enc remote-pull [options] [env]`\
     Logs into a configured remote server for the project whose path you're in,